 1. Start Advertising As Early As Possible

 You may think it is still too early to launch your holiday marketing campaigns, but people may have already finished their holiday shopping.
-According to Market Track, 49% of shoppers plan to finish the bulk of their 2016 holiday shopping by Thanksgiving.
 If you can start advertising earlier than other competitors, chances are you will win more customers and gain more profits.

 In addition to advertising, you may also have set a specific launch day for holiday sales.
 There’s no harm to start a bit earlier as well.
 Or, you can provide exclusive access for loyal customers.
 Your customers will feel valued when they can access sales and discounts earlier than other shoppers.
 This will also increase their purchase intent.